Narmatha0106/LunaBot/README.md

 ---

-## 6. Preparing for Submission

-1. Take 2–3 screenshots of the running GUI (different mission stages: start, mid-navigation with an obstacle replan, goal reached) — use your OS screenshot tool (Windows: `Win+Shift+S`, macOS: `Cmd+Shift+4`).
-2. Insert these screenshots + `lunabot_path.png` into the project report document (see `LunaBot_Software_Project_Report.docx`).
-3. Zip the entire project folder (`LunaBot/`) — this is your source-code submission.
-4. Submit: the report (.docx or PDF export) + the zipped source code folder + (optionally) the `lunabot_run.gif` as a demo attachment.

----

-## 7. Possible Viva / Review Questions & Short Answers

-- **Why A\*?** It guarantees the shortest path and is efficient enough to run on low-power onboard processors, unlike more exhaustive search methods.
-- **What happens if no path exists?** The planner returns `None`, and the system logs an error instead of crashing — handled in `robot.py`.
-- **How is this different from a hardware rover?** The same navigation algorithm (A* + reactive sensing) is designed to be portable to real sensors (ultrasonic/IR now, LIDAR/stereo camera later) with minimal changes — only `sensor.py` and `obstacles.py` would be replaced with real sensor drivers.
-- **What is the time complexity of A\*?** O(E) in the worst case where E is the number of edges explored, bounded by grid size squared for a grid graph; in practice it explores far fewer nodes due to the heuristic.
+  is the number of edges explored, bounded by grid size squared for a grid graph; in practice it explores far fewer nodes due to the heuristic.